Physical Address

 export default App;

-Now we will fetch the data from our API, for that we have to import axios, so that we can fetch the data.
-Then we have imported useState hook so that we can put the data in it, and also we have imported useEffect hook, so that data from API can be fetched before application get reloaded.
+Now we will fetch the data from our API, for that we have to import Axios so that we can fetch the data.
+Then we imported the useState hook so that we could put the data in it, and also we imported useEffect hook so that data from API can be fetched before the application gets reloaded.

-We have created a products state with initial empty array.
-And in useEffect we have called our axios to fetch the Data.
+We have created a product state with an initial empty array.
+And in useEffect we have called our Axios to fetch the Data.
 For that, we have added the axios.get()

 method, in which we provided API URL or you can say endpoint URL of our project named product.
 This URL will be provided by the website itself above your database name.